ChengJungHsu/delft3d6906/README.md

 # Get Dockerfile from github and place in directory with Delft3d tagged version.

-# Option 1
-### Stay in the main directory and "Build" docker image of version 6906 and save it as "delft3d:6906"
-docker build -t delft3d:6906 .
+*Option 1 - Stay in the main directory and "Build" docker image of version 6906 and save it as "delft3d:6906"* docker build -t delft3d:6906 .

-# Option 2
-### Pull image from Docker repository
-docker pull dukemoose/delft3d
+*Option 2 - Pull image from Docker repository* docker pull dukemoose/delft3d